-With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integrations between Magento and other platforms.
+With the growing popularity of Magento ecommerce stores, there’s an inevitable boom in the integration of Magento and other platforms.

 A critical aspect of having an ecommerce store is having content that serves as an engagement point and contributes to SEO.